afcarl/fss17/lect01.md

 the results?
 When you show these results to anyone that needs to take action on this data, what aspects of those results will you stress or gloss over?

+More generally,  data mining gets **much** more complicated that the above.

+- See
+the [source code](https://github.com/txt/ase15/blob/master/models/icse14-v5-min.py) used to get the results for [this paper](https://arxiv.org/pdf/1609.05563.pdf).
+- Consider the effectos of
+Hyperparameter optimization,
-More generally,  data ming gets **much** more complicated that the above.
-Hyperparameter optimization, discretization, spectral learning, visualizations, etc etc. Most folks don't realize the vast range of options within data mining.
+discretization, spectral learning, visualizations, etc etc.

+Most folks don't realize the vast range of options within data mining.
 Why?
 Cause they use these tools "black box" with no poking around.
 Which means they are inhereting all the biases of the specific case studies used to set up their tools.
 And are those biases appropriate for your problem?
 You won't know unless you look around.